robertdfrench/revolving-doors/E0_door_through_door/README.md

 [Previous](.././C0_door_bandwidth/) | [Next](.././FF_finish/)

 # Pass a door through a door
-*This is really the killer feature*

 In this lesson, we show how to use the `door_return` call to pass an open door descriptor to another process.
-This can be a bit weird to wrap your head around, but it is an amazing capability.
+Descriptor passing is an important feature of UNIX IPC in general, but the doors api does so in a way that is reminiscent of passing a lambda function.

 Consider three processes: **client**, **proxy**, and **server**.
 Process **server** creates a door which can be opened by **proxy**, then process **proxy** creates a door which can be opened by **client**.
 When **client**